For Good Measure

 We’ll get into trouble for this, but here goes.
 Margarine.

 It’s not your grandmother’s margarine, since there are no longer any significant amounts of transfats.
-Imperial margarine (the brand we use) claims it has about a third fewer calories, about a third less fat, and about two-thirds less cholesterol than butter.
+Imperial margarine (our long-time favorite brand, which we just discovered is vegan) claims it has about a third fewer calories, about a third less fat, and about two-thirds less cholesterol than butter.
 Cutting back on fat and calories seems like a good thing.
 And margarine costs less than a third of store-brand butter.

 But the real selling point is how it makes cakes so light and delicious.
 Because it is softer than butter, it creams more easily.
 Try it in Jordan Marsh Blueberry Muffin Cake, Julia Lipman’s Cinnamon Tea Cake, and in La La Land O Lakes Old-World Raspberry Bars, a recipe devised for butter.
 We’ve even had success in King Arthur Flour Chewy Whole Wheat Brownies, about as rich-tasting as they come.